Is The High Fat Keto Diet For You? One Woman and Three Experts Tell The Tale

 In his article, What Are Ketones and Are They Healthy, Dr. David Jockers lists some advantages that ketones have as an energy source over glucose (carbs):

-- Ketones are able to create much greater amounts of energy per molecule than glucose.
+- Ketones are able to create greater amounts of energy per molecule than glucose.
 This means when the body begins to convert fat into ketones, you actually have a much more stable and sustainable energy source.

 - Burning fat does not create the same insulin and blood sugar response that burning sugar (carbs) does, such as blood sugar spikes.
 This is part of the profound benefits of being in ketosis including, improved hormone balance, lowered inflammation and improved brain health.